 - Lawful basis: The storage is based on our legitimate interest in replying to your message in accordance with Art.
 6(1) lit. f GDPR.

 - Duration of storage: as long as there are legal storage obligations

-User content in our company database
+User content (like comments and contributions to our company database)

 - Affected data: the data you provide in your contribution